WashMerit

 • Use a specialist shortlist when the wrong cleaning method could damage the surface or create safety, access, or runoff issues

-• Use a tighter WashMerit-style route when you want fewer better-fit introductions rather than a broad lead blast
+• Use action-led tools first when you need a rough planning range for patio or driveway cleaning, then use a tighter WashMerit-style route when you want fewer better-fit introductions rather than a broad lead blast

 Next step